TheGrizzlyDev/bazelings/exercises/04_labels_in_main_workspace/README.md

 # Deps attribute

 When a rule needs to depend on other rules, the convention is to do so via an attribute called `deps`, which is an array of labels.
 Again, like with `srcs` and `data` this is just a convention, but there is no particular meaning to any of these attributes as far as Bazel is concerned.

+# Using labels in commands

+Labels are not only useful within builds but can also be used in conjunction with multiple bazel commands.
+For example, every time you've been running `bazel test //exercises:<lesson_name>_test` the last part was the label of the test associated with each lesson.
+This same approach can be used with `build`, `run` and as part of more complex commands like query.
+The target in `test` and `build` isn't actually just a target, but rather a list of target patterns, which allows you to match multiple targets the same way that globs match files.
+If you're curious about target patterns you can read the [following docs](https://bazel.build/run/build#specifying-build-targets).